mikemayster/m2m-folio/README.md

 Don't worry, you will be able to choose your personal palette by modifying the file `config.json` and start customizing it with your own personal colors. <br/>

 ### :rocket: Deploy Nuxt on GitHub Pages

-To deploy on GitHub Pages, you need to generate your static web application:
+To deploy on GitHub Pages, you need to generate your static web application:<br/>
-`npm run generate`
+`npm run generate`<br/>
-If you are creating GitHub Pages for one specific repository, and you don't have any custom domain, the URL of the page will be in this format: http://<username>.github.io/<repository-name>.
+If you are creating GitHub Pages for one specific repository, and you don't have any custom domain, the URL of the page will be in this format: `http://<username>.github.io/<repository-name>`.<br/>
-Then generate and deploy your static application:
+Then generate and deploy your static application:<br/>
 `npm run deploy`